Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 - During the final deployment, I encountered a FileNotFoundError relating to the whitenoise module.
 	- I had imported the whitenoise module in order to try and resolve the bug reported below in the 'Existing Bugs' section, whereby I am unable to collect static files successfully.
 	- In order to resolve the issue, I reverted my settings.py and wsgi.py files to their last working state - which is when I made my previous final deployment.

+- During manual testing I encountered an issue with the delete post action, whereby after deleting a post, when trying to delete any further posts immediately after, the action would fail.
+	- I referred to Google Chrome Dev Tools in order to validate the url path for the delete action, and discovered that the path was being appended incorrectly following the re-rendering of the page after the initial delete.
+	- To resolve this issue I leveraged the following stack overflow link: https://stackoverflow.com/questions/59945042/django-urls-are-appending-to-one-another.
+	- As detailed in the above link, I had to correctly define the url path in my html that handled the 'Delete Post' button action.
+Initially the url path was "delete/{{post.id}}", which led to the path being appended.
+I updated the path to "/delete/{{post.id}}" in order to solve the issue.

 ## Existing Bugs